stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Python 3.11 and above include _tomllib_ to read the TOML format.
 Use [tomli](https://pypi.org/project/tomli/) to add support for reading TOML to applications that run on older versions of Python.

-If you Python software needs to generate TOML, add [Tomli-W](https://pypi.org/project/tomli-w/).
+If your Python software needs to generate TOML, add [Tomli-W](https://pypi.org/project/tomli-w/).

 > [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.